alicht/buddybuddy/README.md

 # add and commit files to your git environment. *git add, git push etc*

-git push heroku master # push to heroku
+rake build  # builds ember application rake deploy # properly commits and deploys to heroku

 heroku run rake db:setup # if this is your first deploy. heroku run rake db:migrate # run migrations if any.